You may wish to see an introductory page to this section first.

 The site does not show evidence of destruction or fire, so it is thought that it was abandoned before the VIIth century Arab invasion.
 The reasons for the monks leaving such an important complex can only be guessed; it is possible that the practice of living in a community (coenobites) underwent a period of crisis and that the monks preferred to live as hermits (anchorites) or that the monks at Alahan belonged to Christian doctrines, such as Monophysitism or Nestorianism, which were declared heretical.

-The image used as background for this page shows a relief portraying a fish.
+The image used as background for this page shows a relief portraying a fish, a Christian symbol.